-A water quality certification pursuant to section 401 of the Clean Water Act will be obtained from the Central Coast Regional Water Quality Control Board prior to construction.
+A water quality certification pursuant to section 401 of the Clean Water Act was obtained from the Central Coast Regional Water Quality Control Board on 21 May 2025.
 All conditions of the water quality certification will be implemented in order to minimize adverse impacts to water quality.